-1. Tony Kaye // American History X
+1. Tony Kaye // American History X (1998)

 British director Tony Kaye has a reputation in the film industry as a perfectionist.
 While studio executives at New Line Cinema were happy with early cuts of American History X, Kaye wanted more time to refine it.
 New Line gave Kaye an additional eight weeks to deliver the film, which he used to cut the movie down to 87 minutes.
-The studio decided to release a longer 119-minute final cut of the film with help from star Edward Norton.
+The studio decided to release a longer 119-minute final cut of the film, with help from star Edward Norton.

-Outraged with the changes, Kaye disowned the film and publicly attacked American History X during its initial theatrical run.
+Outraged by the changes, Kaye disowned the film and publicly attacked American History X during its initial theatrical run.
 Kaye has tried to take his name off the film, suggesting that the Directors Guild of America use the pseudonym Alan Smithee or Humpty Dumpty to replace his director’s credit.

-2. Woody Allen // Annie Hall
+2. Woody Allen // Annie Hall (1977)

-3. David Lynch // Dune
+3. David Lynch // Dune (1984)

 In 1984, after the box office and critical success of The Elephant Man, David Lynch took a job directing the film adaptation of Frank Herbert’s novel Dune for producer Dino De Laurentiis.
-The project was the third attempt to bring Dune to the big screen after ambitious but failed efforts from producer Author P. Jacobs and visionary Chilean filmmaker Alejandro Jodorowsky.
+The project was the third attempt to bring Dune to the big screen after ambitious but failed efforts from producer Arthor P. Jacobs and visionary Chilean filmmaker Alejandro Jodorowsky.
 Lynch’s experience making Dune was a long and painful one, overshadowed by the belief that the source material was unfilmable.
 With the size of the production and its hefty budget, Lynch was unable to retain artistic and creative control while filming, and he slowly distanced himself from Dune.

 Currently, there are a number of different cuts of Dune floating around.
 Some versions replace David Lynch’s director’s credit with the pseudonym Alan Smithee, the false name the Directors Guild of America uses for directors who don't want to be associated with a film.

-4. Joel Schumacher // Batman & Robin
+4. Joel Schumacher // Batman & Robin (1997)

 Director Joel Schumacher made it a point throughout his career to never direct a sequel if one of his movies found success, but he broke his own rule to direct 1997's Batman & Robin.
-"I always knew that if you get lucky, walk away," Schumacher said later.
+"I always knew that if you get lucky, walk away," Schumacher later said.
 "But I was shooting A Time To Kill and the studio had been very generous to me, and much was expected of me by the toy manufacturers and the Warner Bros. stores."
 The final result is considered one of the worst comic book movies ever made.
-Batman & Robin ended the Batman gravy train for Warner Bros and DC Comics Entertainment (at least until director Christopher Nolan stepped in eight years later to deliver Batman Begins), and Schumacher has publicly apologized for making it.
+Batman & Robin ended the Batman gravy train for Warner Bros. and DC Comics Entertainment (at least until director Christopher Nolan stepped in eight years later to deliver Batman Begins), and Schumacher has publicly apologized for disappointing fans.

-5. Alfred Hitchcock // Rope
+5. Alfred Hitchcock // Rope (1948)

 Despite critical and commercial acclaim, Hitchcock bought up its film rights with the hope that Rope would never be seen or heard from again.
-However, upon his death in 1980, Rope was finally re-released in theaters.
+However, upon his death in 1980, Rope was re-released in theaters.

-6. Dennis Hopper // Catchfire
+6. Dennis Hopper // Catchfire (1990)